CODE-at-TACC/summer-2015/parallel/01-introduction.md

 ![IB](http://cdn2.bigcommerce.com/n-nr1m3w/uxkkta8o/products/2759/images/5292/CBL_00190_96901__02925.1431463153.220.290.jpg)

-You won't get ultra-fast streaming from netflix on a protocol like this, but stampede will be able to predict where [Bill will be going](http://earth.nullschool.net/).
+You won't get ultra-fast streaming from netflix on a protocol like this, but stampede will be able to predict [the next hurricane](http://earth.nullschool.net/).

 # Next